Digital-Defiance/StarRealmsAssistant/USER_MANUAL.md

 ### Next Turn Effects

-To manage effects that trigger on your next turn:
+To manage effects that trigger on your next (and future) turn:

 1. Click the ⚙️ (gear) icon in your player panel.
 2. In the "Next Turn" popover:
-   - **Barracks**: Add +1 to "Actions".
-   - **Flag Bearer**: Add +1 to "Cards".
+   - Add +1/-1 to Trade, Combat, or Authority.
-3. These adjustments will automatically apply at the start of your next turn.
+3. These adjustments will automatically apply at the start of your next and successive turns.
+If an effect is desired only for one turn, you'll want to go back into this setting on your next turn and decrease the count again.

 ### Authority Tracking